bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 NOTE!
 All `-D` java System properties above can be omitted and alternatively defined within the `<member-address-provider>` Hazelcast XML configuration stanza itself.
 You can mix/match combination of -D defined properties and those defined in Hazelcast XML.
 Properties defined in Hazelcast XMl take priority.

 NOTE!
 Use the optional `logAllServiceNamesOnFailedDiscovery` property with caution.
-If your target swarm cluster contains many services this call may result in logging a considerable amount of un-related docker service names, some potentially sensitive depending upon your posture.
+If your target swarm cluster contains many services this call may result in logging a considerable amount of un-related docker service names.

 Example configuration (using MemberAddressProvider for Hazelcast 3.9+): see the example: (hazelcast-docker-swarm-discovery-spi-example-member-address-provider.xml)[src/main/resources/META-INF/hazelcast-docker-swarm-discovery-spi-example-member-address-provider.xml]